BulleyBulley/nc-news/planning/feedback.md

 - [x] Can vote on comments
 - [ ] Can vote a maximum of once in either direction per page load
 - [x] Votes are persistent when page is refreshed
-- [ ] Can post new comments, which are persistent
+- [x ] Can post new comments, which are persistent

 ### Additional functionality:

-- [ ] Can only delete comments of logged in user
+- [x ] Can only delete comments of logged in user
-- [ ] Deleted comments don't re-appear on re-render/refresh
+- [x ] Deleted comments don't re-appear on re-render/refresh
 - [ ] sort comments by date created / votes
 - [x] navigate over pages of articles (if implemented in back-end)
 - [ ] navigate over pages of comments (if implemented in back-end)
 - [ ] filter / display articles by specific user
-- [ ] post new article
+- [x ] post new article
-- [ ] delete logged in user's articles
+- [x ] delete logged in user's articles

 ## Error Handling